MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/retrieve-a-list-of-time-zones-definitions.md

 :::tip

 A changeset maintains an indivisible group of creations or modifications on modeling objects.
-If you plan to use the response of GET /api/model/timezones to create a new time zone or update the time zones' definitions, it is recommended to associate all requests to one changeset.
+If you plan to use the response of `GET /api/model/timezones` to create a new time zone or update the time zones' definitions, it is recommended to associate all requests to one changeset.

 :::

-1. Create a changeset using [`POST /api/model/changesets`](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Changesets/ms-createChangeset).
+1. Create a changeset using [POST /api/model/changesets](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Changesets/ms-createChangeset).

    Sample Request Header: